-20.6.4.97 EPHEMERAL WATERS: Ephemeral surface waters of the state as identified below and additional ephemeral waters as identified on the department's water quality standards website pursuant to Subsection C of 20.6.4.15 NMAC are subject to the designated uses and criteria as specified in this section.
-Ephemeral waters classified in 20.6.4.101-899 NMAC are subject to the designated uses and criteria as specified in those sections.
+20.6.4.97 EPHEMERAL WATERS - Ephemeral surface waters of the state as identified below and additional ephemeral waters as identified on the department's water quality standards website pursuant to Subsection C of 20.6.4.15 NMAC are subject to the designated uses and criteria as specified in this section.
+Ephemeral waters classified in sections 20.6.4.101-899 NMAC are subject to the designated uses and criteria as specified in those sections.

-- A. Designated Uses: livestock watering, wildlife habitat, limited aquatic life and secondary contact. - B. Criteria: the use-specific criteria in 20.6.4.900 NMAC are applicable to the designated uses. - C. Waters: - (1) the following waters are designated in the Rio Grande basin: - (a) Cunningham gulch from Santa Fe county road 55 upstream 1.4 miles to a point upstream of the Lac minerals mine, identified as Ortiz mine on U.S. geological survey topographic maps; - $\textbf{(b)} \qquad \text{an unnamed tributary from Arroyo Hondo upstream } 0.4 \text{ miles to the Village of Oshara water reclamation facility outfall;}$ - (c) an unnamed tributary from San Pedro creek upstream 0.8 miles to the PAA-KO community sewer outfall; - (d) Inditos draw from the crossing of an unnamed road along a power line one-quarter mile west of McKinley county road 19 upstream to New Mexico highway 509; - (e) an unnamed tributary from the diversion channel connecting Blue canyon and Socorro canyon upstream 0.6 miles to the New Mexico firefighters academy treatment facility outfall; - (f) an unnamed tributary from the Albuquerque metropolitan arroyo flood control authority (AMAFCA) Rio Grande south channel upstream of the crossing of New Mexico highway 47 upstream to I-25; - (g) the south fork of Cañon del Piojo from Canon del Piojo upstream 1.2 miles to an unnamed tributary; - (h) an unnamed tributary from the south fork of Cañon del Piojo upstream 1 mile to the Resurrection mine outfall; - (i) Arroyo del Puerto from San Mateo creek upstream 6.8 miles to the Ambrosia Lake mine entrance road; - (j) an unnamed tributary from San Mateo creek upstream 1.5 miles to the Roca Honda mine facility outfall; - (k) San Isidro arroyo from the Lee Ranch mine facility outfall upstream to Tinaja arroyo; - (I) Tinaja arroyo from San Isidro arroyo upstream to Mulatto canyon; and - (m) Mulatto canyon from Tinaja arroyo upstream to 1 mile northeast of the Cibola - national forest boundary. - (2) the following waters are designated in the Pecos river basin: - (a) an unnamed tributary from Hart canyon upstream 1 mile to South Union road; - (b) Aqua Chiquita from Rio Peñasco upstream to McEwan canyon; and - (c) Grindstone canyon upstream of Grindstone reservoir. - (3) the following waters are designated in the Canadian river basin: - (a) Bracket canyon upstream of the Vermejo river; - (b) an unnamed tributary from Bracket canyon upstream 2 miles to the Ancho mine;
+- Designated Uses: livestock watering, wildlife habitat, limited aquatic life and secondary contact.
+A. - B. Criteria: the use-specific criteria in 20.6.4.900 NMAC are applicable to the designated uses. - C. Waters: - (1) the following waters are designated in the Rio Grande basin: - Cunningham gulch from Santa Fe county road 55 upstream 1.4 miles to a point (a) upstream of the Lac minerals mine, identified as Ortiz mine on U.S. geological survey topographic maps; - an unnamed tributary from Arroyo Hondo upstream 0.4 miles to the Village of Oshara water reclamation facility outfall; - an unnamed tributary from San Pedro creek upstream 0.8 miles to the PAA-KO community sewer outfall; - Inditos draw from the crossing of an unnamed road along a power line onequarter mile west of McKinley county road 19 upstream to New Mexico highway 509; - an unnamed tributary from the diversion channel connecting Blue canyon and Socorro canyon upstream 0.6 miles to the New Mexico firefighters academy treatment facility outfall; - an unnamed tributary from the Albuquerque metropolitan arroyo flood control authority (AMAFCA) Rio Grande south channel upstream of the crossing of New Mexico highway 47 upstream to I-25; - (g) the south fork of Cañon del Piojo from Canon del Piojo upstream 1.2 miles to an unnamed tributary;

+(h) an unnamed tributary from the south fork of Cañon del Piojo upstream 1 mile to the Resurrection mine outfall;

+Arroyo del Puerto from San Mateo creek upstream 6.8 miles to the Ambrosia arroyo;